IsabelC434/dns-configuration-name-resolution-analysis/README.md

 - Domain: isabelsdomain.com
 - DNS Type: Active Directory Integrated DNS
   #### Tools Used within environment:
+  - PowerShell:
+  - ping
+  - nslookup
+  - ipconfig
-  - PowerShell: ipconfig, nslookup, ipconfig /flushdns, ipconfig /displaydns
+  - ipconfig /displaydns
+  - ipconfig /flushdns
 - DNS Manager
 #### This environment simulates an internal network where the domain controller also functions as the DNS server.
 ---